There have been some important updates to the Coronavirus Job Retention Scheme (others known as the ‘furlough scheme’).

 You may suffer a significant financial impact from a loss of customers, supply chain disruption or having to close your workplace.

 If this happens, you may struggle to pay your workers which could force you to make redundancies or put staff on unpaid leave (a lay-off).
 This would cause serious hardship to impacted workers.
-The UK Government has introduced a Coronavirus Job Retention Scheme to help protect jobs and worker incomes.
+The UK Government has introduced a Coronavirus Job Retention Scheme (often referred to as the “furlough scheme”) to help protect jobs and worker incomes.